Acne is a source of skin irritation that can range from mild to severe. It’s often caused by an increase in androgens, which are male sex hormones.

 - hormonal changes during puberty and adulthood

-Having a family history of acne can make you more prone to getting acne.
+Having a family history of acne can also make you more prone to getting acne.

 If you’re prescribed a birth control pill to treat acne, you should be aware of the pill’s side effects.

-Some side effects of birth control pills include:
+Side effects of birth control pills may include:

 - stomach cramps